Expected Value

 View on concept map

 The expected value of a random variable is the probability-weighted average of all possible outcomes — the long-run mean over many repetitions.
-Basis for decision-making under uncertainty, insurance, gambling.
+Expected value is the basis for decision-making under uncertainty — from insurance pricing and gambling odds to stock portfolio valuation and clinical trial evaluation, it tells you the long-run average payoff of any random process.

 Definition